Movement Analysis

 Additional plotter window showing autocorrelations of different sensor packages.

-The presented KiRAT setup can be used for real-time analysis of human motion only relying on a small number of IMUs.
+The presented KiRAT setup can be used for real-time analysis of human motion relying only on a few IMUs.
 In addition to the automatic classification, it presents helpful graphic representations of calculated features and signals to be interpreted by the user.